NanduS22/LayanaBIODATA/README.md

 # Layana BioData
-This repository conists of my bio data
+This repository conists of my bio data.